The Future of Software Testing & DevOps Trends for 2020

 The move to DevOps was a prominent change this decade.
 And while the maturity of DevOps is not where many enterprises would like, there have been important strides made.
-Today testing has “shifted left”, feedback is faster, and coverage is more thorough.
+Shift left testing prompted faster feedback, and coverage is more thorough.
 Here’s how we predict DevOps will evolve in the next decade.

 DevOps to Continuous Deployment

 More investment will be made into cloud services and test automation.
 The effort will move DevOps into a more continuous deployment machine.
 Technology that favors the continuous nature of development and ongoing data to assess success will be the focus.

 In order for DevOps to become continuous deployment, people must be the biggest driver of change.
 Teams will need to work together to blend skillsets across departments.
 With the help of low code technology, everyone in the organization will have a hand in software development and testing which will lead to fully continuous deployment.

 There’s no telling what the future of software testing holds.
 But with so much change on the horizon, you need a solution to support end-to-end continuous testing.

 Try Perfecto, the world’s best platform for web and mobile app testing.
 Get your free trial today.